 e.
 Other projects and Delivery Teams.

 Identification of and compliance with all relevant safety and environmental legalisation will always ultimately be the responsibility of the Team Leader with delegated authority for safety and environmental protection.

-Since safety and environmental legislation is continuously evolving, Project Teams are strongly recommended to seek expert advice on new requirements that might be likely to come into force during the project life cycle.
+Since safety and environmental legislation is continuously evolving, Delivery Teams are strongly recommended to seek expert advice on new requirements that might be likely to come into force during the project life cycle.

 MOD maintains a list of approved specialist contractors as part of the Framework Agreement for Technical Services enabling arrangement which is defined as "the procurement of applied technical knowledge outside of an existing prime contract".
 A Framework Agreement for Technical Services includes a Market Knowledge Arrangement matrix.
-This maps suppliers' capabilities against a range of safety and environmental management areas, enabling Project Teams to select contractors with the necessary levels of experience and expertise for specific tasks.
+This maps suppliers' capabilities against a range of safety and environmental management areas, enabling Delivery Teams to select contractors with the necessary levels of experience and expertise for specific tasks.

 Membership of the framework agreement is open to companies of all sizes, and is secured by qualification against pre-determined criteria, rather than by competition.
 All members are subject to the same terms and conditions throughout the duration of the framework agreement.